Influencer Marketing in Japan: A Complete Guide [Updated for 2025]

 Detection and Mitigation Strategies

 Manual Audits: Manual audits of influencers' profiles can provide deeper insights.
-Reviewing comments for authenticity, checking follower profiles for signs of bots, and analyzing engagement patterns can help identify fraudulent behaviour.
+Reviewing comments for authenticity, checking follower profiles for signs of bots, and analysing engagement patterns can help identify fraudulent behaviour.

 Third-Party Verification: Partnering with influencer marketing agencies that offer verification services can add a layer of security.
 These agencies often have the expertise and resources to thoroughly vet influencers.